GregoryBWilson/stock-analysis/README.md

 ## Files in the Stock Analysis Repository

-I have created a resource folder to hold the image files that will be in the Challenge report.
+I have created a resource folder to hold the image files that will be in the final report.

-- The Excel spreadsheet containing the required tab is labeled VBA_Challenges.xlsm
+- The Excel spreadsheet containing the required tabs is labeled VBA_Challenges.xlsm

 - There is another Excel Spreadsheet green_stocks.xlsx that was a remnant after renaming the .xlsm version of this file as part of the challenge

 - The imported original VBScript VBA_Challenge.vbs is also included here for reference sake

-- The final report can be found in the Markdown file Written_Report_Challenge2.md markdown file
+- The final report can be found in the markdown file Written_Report_Challenge2.md

 - This repository contains a resource folder "Resources" with the six figures and two tables that are referenced in the report